rccordell/feeling-responsive/pages/assignments/unessay.md

 ## Model Unessays

-I will bring some physical model unessays to class to discuss, or you can peruse them during office hours.
 Below are some fantastic digital unessays that students have submitted.
 These examples don’t necessarily model the *content* of your assignments, as some were completed for classes covering very different topics, but hopefully they will give you a sense of what kinds of work you might complete.

 + [Operation Critique](http://operation-critique.tumblr.com/)
 + [Beyond the Words: Text in Art](https://textart.blog)